VFPX/Win32API/samples/sample_242.md

 [OpenFile](../libraries/kernel32/OpenFile.md)

 ## Comment:
-The *Volume Serial Number* value obtained through this code is more accurate comparing to this example: <a href=?example=98>Basic Volume Information</a>.
+The *Volume Serial Number* value obtained through this code is more accurate comparing to this example: [Basic Volume Information ](sample_98.md).
 Since the result of the latter is often interpreted by the VFP as a signed integer.

 ***